 Garry A. Rayant, BDS, DDS, LDSRCS, MS, is a dental specialist in periodontics and implant dentistry and an entrepreneur.
 He practices part-time in San Francisco.
 He is the co-founder and a partner in Dear Doctor Magazine Inc., a print and online national consumer healthcare magazine.

 Dr. Rayant sits on the board of Rodan & Fields, a premium skincare brand built on a legacy of innovative dermatology-based skincare products backed by clinically proven results.
 He has a master’s degree in behavioral science and has been active in education reform.

 He serves on the advisory board of Stanford University’s Challenge Success program and the AIPAC National Council; the Board of Overseers of the University of Pennsylvania Advanced Judaic Studies Program; Tulane University’s President’s Council; and the Board of Directors of the Henry Jackson Society, London, UK.
-He is a member of the International Board of Directors of Tel Aviv University and Chair of the Communications Committee for AFTAU.
+He is a member of the International Board of Directors of Tel Aviv University and Chairman of the Board of Directors for AFTAU.